Do you want to start a business but you haven’t found the right idea?

 Current occupation – What do you do now?
 Could you start a business that is the same or similar to your current job?
 It is one of the easiest ways to transition from employee to entrepreneur.

-Hobby – Do you have a hobby you could turn into a business?
+Hobby – Some of the most unique business ideas stem from hobbies.
+Do you have a hobby you could turn into a business?
 If you are a good tennis player or golfer, you could start a teaching business.
 If you play an instrument, you could teach or create training materials or start a membership site where you teach paying members.
 If you are good at organizing things, you could start a business helping people or businesses to get more organized.
 You get the idea.

 Here are some examples of turning hobbies into a business: